Black and Blue: Recording

-Following the conclusion of the tour, the band went to Montreux, Switzerland, in October for some overdub work, returning to Musicland Studios in Munich in December to perform similar work.
-After some final touch-ups, Black and Blue was completed in New York City in February 1976.
+In October and early November 1975, the band recorded overdubs in Montreux, Switzerland.
+They overdubbed more parts back at Musicland in Munich that December.
+Jimmy Page borrowed some of the Rolling Stones' studio time to finish his overdubs for Led Zeppelin's Presence.
+Black and Blue was completed in New York City at Atlantic Studios in February 1976.
 That month the Stones flew to Sanibel Island Beach on Sanibel Island, Florida, to be photographed by fashion photographer Hiro for the album cover art.